BE PART OF AN ALLIANCE THAT WORKS DAILY TO COUNTER DISCRIMINATION AND RAISE AWARENESS OF OUR CAUSE.

 1. “Indigenous Women and Colonization” – MANDATORY –

-This workshop is designed specifically for community workers.
-It addresses the needs of a victim of violence, the work tools that Quebec Native Women has developed, confidentiality, networking, etc.
+Topics: This workshop is designed specifically for community workers.
+It covers the needs of a victim of violence, the work tools QNW has developed, networking, the medicine wheel, etc.

 Sample agenda for an online workshop: